brooklyncentral/clocker2/tutorials/index.md

 layout: base
 title: Tutorials
 children:
-- docker-engine.md
 - swarm-cluster.md
 - swarm-location.md
+- kubernetes-cluster.md
 ---

-### Overview
+## Overview
-A collection of Docker tutorials
+Here are a collection of Docker tutorials that showcase how to use the Brooklyn entities provided by Clocker 2.

-* [Docker Engine Tutorial](docker-engine.html) This tutorial is focussed on deploying a simple, no frills, docker engine
+### Docker Swarm
+Clocker 2 can deploy and manage Swarm clusters, as well as applications onto those clusters.
+Here are tutorials to help you achieve this:

-* [Swarm Cluster Tutorial](swarm-cluster.html) A production ready swarm cluster
+* [Swarm Cluster Tutorial](swarm-cluster.html): Deploying a production ready Swarm cluster.
-* [Swarm Location Tutorial](swarm-location.html) Deploying apps to a Swarm cluster.
+* [Swarm Location Tutorial](swarm-location.html): Deploying apps to a Swarm cluster.

+### Kubernetes cluster
+Clocker 2 is able to deploy a Kubernetes cluster on different clouds.
+[Follow this tutorial](kubernetes-cluster.html) to learn how to.